wanadev/wanaprez/README.md

-# Wanaprez! — Simply turns Markdown to presentation
+# Wanaprez! - Simply turns Markdown into presentation

 Wanaprez is just a simple presentation tools written in JavaScript.